Community Reinvestment Grants

 Morrison County, $277,800, 2 Years

-Apple Tree Dental is establishing a new outreach dental clinic at St. Gabriel’s Hospital in Little Falls to address the need for dental services in Morrison County and the surrounding area.
+Apple Tree Dental established a new outreach dental clinic at St. Gabriel’s Hospital in Little Falls to address the need for dental services in Morrison County and the surrounding area.

 City of Wadena